MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-parameters.md

 ---
 title: "Report parameters in Power BI Report Builder"
-description: This topic describes the common uses for Report Builder report parameters, the properties you can set, and much more. ms.prod: reporting-services ms.prod_service: "reporting-services-native" ms.technology: report-design
+description: This topic describes the common uses for Power BI Report Builder report parameters, the properties you can set, and much more. ms.prod: reporting-services ms.prod_service: "reporting-services-native" ms.technology: report-design